Download the Hydrospares App Today for Smoother Browsing & Exclusive Deals—Available on both Android & IOS

 Algaecides

-If you have a concrete or marbelite pool, avoid copper-based algaecides as they can cause staining.
+If you have a concrete pool, avoid copper-based algaecides as they can cause staining.

 pH & Total Alkalinity

-• Total Alkalinity (TA) : Helps stabilise pH levels.
+• Total Alkalinity (TA): Helps stabilise pH levels.
 Aim for 80-150 ppm.
-In hard water area, high TA can cause scale formation, especially on heater
+In hard water areas, high TA can cause scale formation, especially on heaters

 Clarifiers and Flocculants